 How does your system comply with PCI (Payment Card Industry Data Security Standards) and EMV cards?

-If I decide to stay with my current payment processor, which means you’ll have an additional hassle to figure out who to call if something goes down, does your POS system offer integrated processing?
+If I decide to stay with my current payment processor, which means you’ll have the additional hassle of figuring out who to call if something goes down, does your POS system offer integrated processing?

 How does it accept NFC payments like Paypal, Apple Pay, and the rest?

-Will your POS system sync to my existing bookkeeping software?
+Will your POS system sync with my existing bookkeeping software?

 Will your POS system automatically add units if I oversell?